microsoft/pxt/docs/targets/samd21targets.md

 Create a PR adding a config for the board to the [UF2-SAMD21](https://github.com/Microsoft/uf2-samd21/) Bootloader repo (see the README of that repo for details).

-## Step 2: Configure the pins in pxt-common-packages

-The pinouts for boards are defined in the file `libs\core\pins.h` in the [pxt-common-packages](https://github.com/Microsoft/pxt-common-packages) repo.
-Create a PR adding a board id and pin definitions in this file.
-See `BOARD_ID_METRO` for an example of what that looks like for the Adafruit Metro board.
-You can do this locally to start and open a pr later if desired.

-## Step 3: Create a target repo
+## Step 2: Create a target repo

 Clone [pxt-sample](https://github.com/Microsoft/pxt-sample) to start.
 Be sure to run `npm install` in this repo.
 You can serve the sample editor by running `pxt serve` in the root directory.

-## Step 4: Take a look at pxtarget.json
+## Step 3: Take a look at pxtarget.json

 Inside your repo, you will need a pxtarget.json file that configures the pxt editor for your target.
 Go to https://makecode.com/targets/pxtarget for documentation on this file and all of the options that are available.